-to the and rporated by Reference Exhibit Indicated Below I to the Filing with the mission Indicated Below Exhibit Number Description of Exhibits Exhibit Number Filing or File Number 3.1 Second Amended and Restated Certificate of Incorporation 3.1 333-24021 of the Registrant 3.2 Certificate of Amendment dated May 21, 1998 3.2 1998 Form 10-K 3.3 Certificate of Amendment dated July 9, 2003 3.3 2003 Form 10-K 3.4 Certificate of Amendment dated May 20, 2016 3.1 May 20, 2016 Form 8-K 3.5 Amended and Restated Bylaws of Comfort Systems 3.1 March 25, 2016 USA, Inc. Form 8-K 10.1 Form of Restricted Stock Unit Agreement with a Blank 10.2 Second Quarter 2022 Vesting Schedule under the Company's 2017 Omnibus Form 10-Q Incentive Plan 31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 31.2 Certification of Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 32.1 Certification of Chief Executive Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 32.2 Certification of Chief Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 101.INS Inline XBRL Instance Document 101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase 104 Cover Page Interactive Data File (the cover page XBRL tags are embedded in the Inline XBRL document) are embedded in the Inline XBRL document)
+Incorporated by Reference to the Exhibit Indicated Below and to the Filing with the Commission Indicated Below

+Comn ussion indicated Below Exhibit Number Description of Exhibits Exhibit Number Filing or File Number 3.1 Second Amended and Restated Certificate of Incorporation 3.1 333-24021 of the Registrant 3.2 Certificate of Amendment dated May 21, 1998 3.2 1998 Form 10-K 3.3 Certificate of Amendment dated July 9, 2003 3.3 2003 Form 10-K 3.4 Certificate of Amendment dated May 20, 2016 3.1 May 20, 2016 Form 8-K 3.5 Amended and Restated Bylaws of Comfort Systems USA, Inc. 3.1 March 25, 2016 Form 8-K 10.1 Third Amended and Restated Credit Agreement dated as of 10.1 May 27, 2022 May 25, 2022 by and among Comfort Systems USA, Inc., as Form 8-K/A Borrower, the Lenders listed on the signature pages thereof, and Wells Fargo Bank, National Association, as Agent for the Lenders 10.2 Form of Restricted Stock Unit Agreement with a Blank 10.2 Filed Herewith Vesting Schedule under the Company's 2017 Omnibus Incentive Plan 31.1 Certification of Chief Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 31.2 Certification of Chief Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 32.1 Certification of Chief Executive Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 32.2 Certification of Chief Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 101.INS Inline XBRL Instance Document 101.SCH Inline XBRL Taxonomy Extension Schema Document 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase 104 Cover Page Interactive Data File (the cover page XBRL tags are embedded in the Inline XBRL document)

-Filed herewith.
+\ Filed herewith.

-Furnished herewith.
+\\ Furnished herewith.